- Blog Categories

 - As a mobile app user managing multiple accounts, I want to be able to switch between the profiles without any hassles so that I can easily access multiple profiles without issues or loss of data.

-KnowledgeHut’s Agile user stories training online helps you get detailed hands-on workshops on creating user stories with various techniques.
+upGrad KnowledgeHut’s Agile user stories training online helps you get detailed hands-on workshops on creating user stories with various techniques.

 B. User story examples for online shopping

-- As a user, I want to have a wishlist functionality so that I can manage all my liked items in a single list.
+- As a user, I want to have a Wishlist functionality so that I can manage all my liked items in a single list.

-- As a user, I prefer to have multiple wishlist functionalities to manage items that my family members like in separate lists but in a single account.
+- As a user, I prefer to have multiple Wishlist functionalities to manage items that my family members like in separate lists but in a single account.

 - As a user, I want the ability to check out multiple items and receive them in a single delivery slot to avoid delivery delays.